APFT (Army Physical Fitness Test) Score Calculator

 Minimum scores vary by Physical Demand Category.
 For Moderate: 60 pts per event.
 For Heavy (combat arms): higher minimums around 70-80 pts per event.

-The current ACFT uses tier-based standards by Physical Demand Category rather than age/gender-specific scales, though supplementary standards exist for record purposes.
+The legacy ACFT worksheet on this page uses tier-based standards by Physical Demand Category rather than age/gender-specific scales, though supplementary standards existed for record purposes.

 The Plank replaced the Leg Tuck as the core endurance event.
 Soldiers perform a forearm plank with minimum time standards based on their category.